VISION

 Filters noise and low-value inputs, summarizes and prioritizes information, delays non-urgent interruptions.

-Codebase: ambient inference service, focus session service, cognitive drift attention gating, event bridge confidence gates and cooldowns.
+Codebase: ambient inference service, focus session service, reasoning loop attention gating, event bridge confidence gates and cooldowns.

 2. Executes Intent